I Bury the Living: Reception

 On Rotten Tomatoes it has an approval rating of 64% based on reviews from 11 critics.

 SFX critic Ian Berriman noted that I Bury the Living was "basically just like an extended episode of The Twilight Zone, but that's no bad thing, since it's like a good episode".

 Film Threat said, "With a title like I Bury the Living (1958), one would think this picture should be sleazy 50’s horror fare; a product of Corman or at least AIP, but it is actually a pretty tense little psychological thriller".
 The review expressed disappointment with the film's ending, but praised its "dark, moody cinematography", "sometimes striking if sparse visual design" and "ominous music".

 Legacy

-Horror author Stephen King listed I Bury the Living as one of his favorite films in his 1981 non-fiction book Danse Macabre, but criticized the ending.
+In his 1981 non-fiction book Danse Macabre, horror author Stephen King listed I Bury the Living as one of the scariest films ever made, but criticized the ending.
 In the foreword to King's short story "Obits", published in 2015 in his The Bazaar of Bad Dreams collection, he referenced I Bury the Living and noted that the story was inspired by the film.

-Morrissey recorded the track "I Bury The Living", co-written by Jesse Tobias on his 2017 album Low in High School.